 - Flexibility in Interest Payout

 Interest earned in a fixed deposit is paid in two ways, viz. cumulative and non-cumulative.
 Cumulative option translates to accumulation (buildup) of interest on which further interest is earned (interest on interest aka compounding effect) and paid on maturity.
-Non-cumulative option is the exact opposite of cumulative one.
+The non-cumulative option is the exact opposite of the cumulative one.
 Here the interest is paid on regular intervals, as chosen by the depositor, be monthly, quarterly (every 4th month), half-yearly or yearly.

-For those looking for regular income, non-cumulative options suit well, otherwise it is better to go with the cumulative one so as to earn maximum returns by letting the power of compounding work.
+For those looking for regular income, non-cumulative options suit well, otherwise, it is better to go with the cumulative one so as to earn maximum returns by letting the power of compounding work.

 - Facility to Avail Loan against FD

-Instead of taking an unsecured loan at high rate of interest, fixed deposit holders have the option to finance their emergency themselves, i.e. by taking loan against their own fixed deposit.
+Instead of taking an unsecured loan at a high rate of interest, fixed deposit holders have the option to finance their emergency themselves, i.e. by taking a loan against their own fixed deposit.
 A small percentage (0.5% – 2%) of interest is charged over the applicable fixed deposit rate.

 This way, one does not need to pay hefty interest rates (like that in an unsecured loan) and do not have to compromise on the FD interest as well.
 Also, there is no need to break FD too.

 - Simple to Understand

 As safe an option FD is, it is equally easy to comprehend too.
 For an amount of Rs.
 1 lakh for 1 year @ 8% interest, there will be a profit of Rs.
 8,243 (quarterly compounding).
 No market fluctuation shall bring this amount down.
 There is no need to monitor the FD on a daily basis, unlike other investment instruments like equity funds.
 There are no market-related dips involved in FD.

 However, if the depositor chooses to withdraw the FD amount before maturity, there shall be a downward shift for sure.